Cultural impact of Elvis Presley: Perceived moral and sexual impact

-Perceived inability to overcome background

-Presley's record sales grew quickly throughout the late 1950s, with hits like "All Shook Up" and "(Let Me Be Your) Teddy Bear."
-Jailhouse Rock, Loving You (both 1957) and King Creole (1958) were released and are regarded as the best of his early films.

-However, critics were not impressed—very few authoritative voices were complimentary.
-In response, it has been claimed that while "Elvis' success as a singer and movie star dramatically increased his economic capital, his cultural capital never expanded enough for him to transcend the stigma of his background as a truck driver from the rural South...
-'No matter how successful Elvis became... he remained fundamentally disreputable in the minds of many Americans...
-He was the sharecropper's son in the big house, and it always showed.'"
+Elvis's musical capital never expanded enough for him to transcend the stigma of his background as a truck driver from the rural South.
+"No matter how successful Elvis became... he remained fundamentally disreputable in the minds of many Americans...
+He was the sharecropper's son in the big house, and it always showed."

 Recognizability amongst the general public

 Presley remains an immediately recognizable face even amongst groups not normally recognized as his fans.
 In 2008, a 1,800-year-old Roman bust described as bearing a "striking" resemblance to Elvis was displayed ahead of an intended auction.
 A spokesman for the auctioneers said that fans could "be forgiven for thinking that their idol may well have lived a previous life in Rome."

 Presley made a large enough impact on society that traditions are carried on to remember him to this day.
 A candle lighting is held in Memphis, Tennessee, at his Graceland Estate each year on August 15 in his honor.
-Also, a "nostalgia concert" is held by singers that worked with Presley as a tribute to him.
+Also, singers that worked with Presley hold a "nostalgia concert" as a tribute to him.
 Presley was a big fan of Karate, and an Elvis Presley Memorial Karate Tournament was organized many years ago to let others enjoy something he used to love so much.
 The tournament has a large turnout, with around 500 competitors each year.
 Last, a Sock Hop is held, playing his songs and portraying some of his artwork.